FlowFuse/device-agent/README.md

 ## Running with no access to npmjs.org

-By default the Device Agent will try and download the correct version of Node-RED and any nodes required to run the Project Snapshot that is assigned to run on the device.
+By default the Device Agent will try and download the correct version of Node-RED and any nodes required to run the Instance Snapshot that is assigned to run on the device.

 If the device is being run on an offline network or security policies prevent the Device Agent from connecting to npmjs.org then it can be configured to use a pre-cached